Sund Church

 Sund Church (Sund kyrkje) is a parish church of the Church of Norway in Øygarden Municipality in Vestland county, Norway.
-It is located in the village of Klokkarvik.
+It is located in the village of Klokkarvik on the island of Sotra.
 It is the church for the Sund parish which is part of the Vesthordland prosti (deanery) in the Diocese of Bjørgvin.
 The white concrete and wood church was built in a fan-shaped design in 1997 using plans drawn up by the architect Peder A. Ristesund.
 The church seats about 350 people.